 “The most important kind of value that I try to exercise is appreciating what other people have that I don’t have and trusting in them to be the people that make the right decisions.”

 As an expert in the field of new beginnings, fuelled by her investment in growing business from the ground up, trust is an invaluable asset for someone like Morgan.
-One of the biggest problems right now, as Morgan sees it, is that there’s so much fear, uncertainty
+One of the biggest problems right now, as Morgan sees it, is that there’s so much fear, uncertainty and doubt relating to crypto – cloak and dagger stuff – that drives a need for clarification.

 “I think we’re at this really interesting turning point, and I’m really passionate about trying to help as many people as possible see the technological benefits of what a cryptocurrency is all about and help people become better educated so that they can make a more educated estimate of their own.”

-I’m reminded of Plato’s allegory of the cave with its inhabitants chained, transfixed on shadow puppets, failing to
+I’m reminded of Plato’s allegory of the cave with its inhabitants chained, transfixed on shadow puppets, failing to recognise the fire that burns behind them creating the light.

 Just as the cave dwellers were freed from their confines by the knowledge of the fire’s potential, in demystifying blockchain and crypto, figures like Morgan Pierce can unleash a global freedom from economic dependency as we have come to accept it.